Gamified onboarding - turning beginner users into real investors.

 User personas

 Based on the collected research data and analysis, I created 3 personas for this project, each representing different backgrounds, locations, unique challenges and motivations.
-While these are generalized examples and don’t reflect all beginner investors, they serve as a valuable tool for designing the Beginner Mode tutorials in the Demo account.

 1. Financial Novice